-The Colorado Water Conservation Act of 1991 requires water utilities with a water demand of greater than 2,000-acre feet annually to develop a water conservation plan.
+The Colorado Water Conservation Act of 1991 requires water utilities with a water demand of greater than 2,000-acre feet annually to develop a water conservation/efficieny plan (CO Rev Stat § 37-60-126).
 These plans require a summary of the water providers water supply and demand budget and a plan for water conservation and efficiency.
-More recently, the State of Colorado added a requirement to also evaluate best practices in water demand management that can be implemented through land use.
+In 2015, the State of Colorado added a requirement to this statute to evaluate best practices in water demand management that can be implemented through land use. .